catppuccin/tmux/README.md

 ##### Enable DateTime

 By default, the `date_time` componenet is set to off.
-It can be enabled by specifing the tmux date and time format.
+It can be enabled by specifing any tmux date and time format.

 ```sh
 set -g @catppuccin_date_time "%Y-%m-%d %H:%M"